 (h) A tar or bitumen worker is a worker working with tar or bituminous substances.

-(i) Men regularly engaged on water reticulation are men who work more than 21 hours in any one working-week on such work, and who are engaged in laying mains or service repairs or well-sinking.
-1 " well-sinking.
-The second s
+(i) Men regularly engaged on water reticulation are men who work more than 21 hours in any one working week on such work, and who are engaged in laying mains or service repairs or well-sinking.

 Varying Duties